One of the first choices any writer has to make is how many protagonists will lead the narrative. Believe it or not

-- Common genres or stories: Again, any; however, duos gain a certain level of stability as compared to lone heroes.
+- Common genres or stories: Again, any and all.
+However, duos gain a certain level of stability as compared to lone heroes.
 The character interaction between them will often become deep and nuanced to a degree not often seen with other ensemble numbers.
 Duos are likely to be in Action-Adventure shows, possibly playing Detective or fighting crime.

 When you get to Power Trios

 the different splits get more interesting.
 The personalities divide into three, not so much dividing the Red and Blue oni

 as creating a "balance" personality wholecloth.
 Note that any of them can be the lead hero.
 If the division is between physical and mental, it doesn't get degraded, but augmented with a balanced

 character, a character to mediate the previous pair.
 If combat is involved, you get the Mighty Glacier